[Table of Contents] | [Implementing ATAG 2.0]

 which the authoring tool operates:

 - A list of the web content technologies produced by the authoring tool that are included in the claim.
 If there are any web content technologies produced by the authoring tool that are not included in the conformance claim, these must be listed separately.
+If the authoring tool produces any web content technologies by default, then these must be included.

 - Results for each of the success criteria: Yes, No, Not Applicable